saschagrunert/git-journal/rfc/0001-commit-msg.md

 ## Commit message layout

-A git commit message follows a basic layout, it has a Subject and a message body.
+A git commit message follows a basic layout, it has a subject and a message body.
 An extension to this will make an easier parsing of the commit message possible.
 This means that an overall commit message can be split into three parts:

-- Summary line: The first line of the commit
+- *Summary line*: The first line of the commit
-- Body: Can hold lists or paragraphs of text
+- *Body*: Can hold lists or paragraphs of text
-- Footer: Add additional information to the commit as `Key: Value` pairs, e.g. `Reviewed-by: John Doe`, multiplication is also possible since there could be multiple `Reviewed-by` keys.
+- *Footer*: Add additional information to the commit as `Key: Value` pairs, e.g. `Reviewed-by: John Doe`, multiplication is also possible since there could be multiple `Reviewed-by` keys.

 An empty line separates the commit message parts, whereas newlines between lists and paragraphs within the body are